lfucg/lexingtonky.gov/README.md

 ## Admin theme (lex_admin)

 To use the [chosen](https://www.drupal.org/project/chose) select widget, set the field to 'Select list' under content type > manage form display

+## Analytics

+Using Google Tag Manager as described in the [Unified Analytics](https://github.com/laurenancona/unified-analytics) repo